UMMS-Biocore/bootcamp/session8/session8.md

 # Expected learning outcome

 To understand the basics of scRNA data analysis with R, how to use scRNA packages to creating UMI distribution plots, filtering, normalization, clustering and annotation.
-This is a beginner level lecture in scRNA data analysis
+This is a beginner level lecture in scRNA data analysis.

 # Overview